digitaljev/DigitalJev/README.md

 </p>
 <p>
 <h3>V3</h3>
 <strong>3.0 -</strong> Current site.
 Got a new domain name: DigitalJev.
 Started marketing the brand of DigitalJev via twitter and twitch.
-Created the actually site using bootstrap framework.
+Created the site using bootstrap framework.
 I've tailored the site to suit my needs perfectly at this time.
 However there is scope for improvement when I have more web and game projects under my belt.
 </p>